wkolowski/Type-Theory-Wishlist/README.md

 As you can see, we now need to name the index to be able to refer to it, because it is not quantified.
 For negative types, field types are given after `of` and we omit the domain, whereas for positive types the constructor arguments are given after `of` and we omit the codomain.
 Contrary to ordinary coinductive types, we need to explicitly state what the index is for coinductive arguments.
 In the end, the new syntax sugar saves us from quite some typing, especially for longer definitions.

-For papers, status and TODOs, see [the analogous section for inductive types](#inductive-uniform-indices)
+For papers, status and TODOs, see [the analogous section for inductive types](#inductive-uniform-indices).

 ### A more verbose (and readable) syntax for coinductive types <a id="verbose-syntax-for-coinductives"></a> [↩](#toc)